michael-aloys/kinect-xml3d-visu/README.md

 # About
-This set of programs can be used to track up to six people using Kinect v2 and visualize them in real time inside the browser in 3D.
+This set of programs can be used to track up to six people using Kinect for Windows v2 and visualize them in real time inside the browser in 3D.
 We use [XML3D](http://xml3d.org/) and Xflow which allow to display 3D content in the browser by just including a JavaScript library.